BenGorUser/User/README.md

 ```

 ##Contributing
-This library follows PHP coding standards, so pull requests need to execute the Fabien Potencier's [PHP-CS-Fixer][5]
+This library follows PHP coding standards, so pull requests need to execute the Fabien Potencier's [PHP-CS-Fixer][5].
-and Marc Morera's [PHP-Formatter][6].
-Furthermore, if the PR creates some not-PHP file remember that you have to put
+Furthermore, if the PR creates some not-PHP file remember that you have to put the license header manually.
+In order
-the license header manually.
-In order to simplify we provide a Composer script that wraps all the commands related with
+to simplify we provide a Composer script that wraps all the commands related with this process.
-this process.
 ```bash
 $ composer run-script cs
 ```